dclab-skku/dclab-skku.github.io/docs/_members/yonghyeog_kang.md

 github: yonghyeog_kang
 ---

-He is currently a professor who works at Geokdong University and actively is interested in cutting-edge technologies in the IT and mobile fields.
+He (강용혁) is currently a professor who works at Geokdong University and actively is interested in cutting-edge technologies in the IT and mobile fields.
 He completed his PhD at Sungkyunkwan University, under the guidance and support of Prof. Young Ik Eom.